BernhardKoschicek/fruchtfliege/README.md

 - Collecting *D. melanogaster* samples in home kitchens.
 - Sequencing up to 100 fly populations.
-- Collaborating with FAIRiCUBE partners in Luxembourg to analyze genomic data alongside high‑resolution environmental and climate data ([Project Website](https://freunde.nhm-wien.ac.at/neuigkeiten/item/299-vienna-city-fly-2024)).
+- Collaborating with FAIRiCUBE partners in Luxembourg to analyze genomic data alongside high‑resolution environmental and climate data.
-- Investigating whether geographic barriers like the Danube or urban environmental stressors (e.g., heat islands, sealed surfaces) affect genetic diversity or indicate signatures of adaptation ([Project Website](https://freunde.nhm-wien.ac.at/neuigkeiten/item/299-vienna-city-fly-2024)).
+- Investigating whether geographic barriers like the Danube or urban environmental stressors (e.g., heat islands, sealed surfaces) affect genetic diversity or indicate signatures of adaptation.
-- Raising awareness and participation through aspects like Citizen Science Day, ECSA Conference, and the Long Night of Research ([Project Website](https://freunde.nhm-wien.ac.at/neuigkeiten/item/299-vienna-city-fly-2024)).
+- Raising awareness and participation through aspects like Citizen Science Day, ECSA Conference, and the Long Night of Research.

 ## Table of Contents